 Living in a community presents many wonderful opportunities for learning and relationships.
-Living together effectively in a community requires adherence to reasonable community living standards, the University code of conduct, and the laws which govern our state, local area, and campus.
+Living together effectively in a community requires adherence to reasonable community living standards, the University conduct code, and the laws that govern our state, local area, and campus.
 You may find information online at www.csuci.edu.
 All students are responsible for knowing and abiding by CSU policies.

-Housing & Residential Education (HRE) offer Medical Leniency whenever there is concern for the health and well-being of a student and there is fear about reporting it to avoid getting their friend in trouble.
-Medical Leniency is most common when a student is under the influence of alcohol or drugs but could also be the result of an injury due to inappropriate actions.
+Housing & Residential Education (HRE) offers Medical Leniency whenever there is a concern for the health and well-being of a student, and there is fear about reporting it to avoid significant consequences for them or their friend(s).
+Medical Leniency is most common when a student is under the influence of alcohol or drugs but could also result from an injury due to inappropriate actions.
 Medical Leniency means that we will review the reported individuals' case leniently because someone present acted responsibly by notifying university officials who could provide assistance or secure medical attention.

 Housing & Residential Education Community Living Standards are outlined below.
 Prior to move-in, all residents must read the Resident Handbook and sign affirming their completion.
-Knowledge of and adherence to these standards, the Student Conduct Code (Executive Order 1097), and those items listed in the Residential Education, Administrative Services and Information, Facilities, and Safety Information sections is required of all residential students.
+Knowledge of and adherence to these standards, the Student Conduct Code (Executive Order 1097), and those items listed in the Residential Education, Administrative Services and Information, Facilities, and Safety Information sections are required of all residential students.
 Not meeting or abiding by the standards within this Resident Handbook may result in disciplinary action.